aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-analyze.rst

       Note that this API does not return a traced model.

-      Just like torch.neuronx.trace, this API can be used on any EC2 machine with sufficient memory and compute resources.
+      Just like torch_neuronx.trace, this API can be used on any EC2 machine with sufficient memory and compute resources.

    .. rubric:: Examples